logo

 Every engineer who has used Claude Code or let an agent loose on their repo knows the exact flavor of dread that comes next: a notification pops up, and you are staring at an 800-line diff spanning 14 files, generated in under five minutes.

-The cognitive load is completely asymmetrical.
+The cognitive load is asymmetrical.
 The agent solved the immediate ticket, sure, but it did so by hallucinating a slightly worse copy of a utility module that already existed three folders away, duct-taping a bizarre abstraction around a simple function.
 By line 200, your eyes glaze over.
 Exhausted by the sheer volume, you succumb to green-light fatigue, trust the tests, and hit Squash and Merge.

-This is the hidden tax of agentic coding: we are generating code at machine speed but reviewing it at human speed.
-The binary pass/fail of a unit test only proves the code ran; it tells you absolutely zero about whether the agent actually grokked your system.
-Without structural guardrails, agentic speed is just automated entropy—a high-speed spray of perfectly functional, completely unreviewable code that slowly suffocates your project from the inside out.
+The binary pass/fail of a unit test only proves the code ran; it tells you absolutely nothing about whether the agent actually grokked your system.
+Without structural guardrails, agentic speed is automated entropy: more code, less clarity, until review collapses under its own weight.

 Agents have made code cheap.
 That is useful, but it changes the bottleneck.
 The scarce resource is no longer a first draft of the implementation; it is judgment about whether the draft belongs in the codebase.